Yandy Díaz Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.2 K/9, the 10th-best in the league.

-- The Blue Jays' 4.57 team ERA ranks 15th across all MLB pitching staffs.
+- The Blue Jays have a 4.40 team ERA that ranks 14th among all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 22 total home runs at a clip of 1.6 per game (fifth-most in the league).
+- The Blue Jays give up the fourth-most home runs in baseball (23 total, 1.5 per game).

-- The Blue Jays will look to Kikuchi (1-0) in his third start this season.
+- Manoah makes the start for the Blue Jays, his fourth of the season.
+He is 1-0 with a 4.91 ERA and 11 strikeouts in 14 2/3 innings pitched.

-- His last appearance was on Sunday against the Los Angeles Angels, when the lefty tossed 4 1/3 innings, surrendering six earned runs while giving up nine hits.
+- The righty's most recent appearance came on Tuesday against the Detroit Tigers, when he threw 4 1/3 innings, surrendering three earned runs while giving up four hits.

+- In three games this season, the 25-year-old has a 4.91 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .246 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.